MongeJp/Pokedex/readme.md

 - React Native + Expo
 - TypeScript
 - Styled Components
+- Axios

 ## Requirements

-To be able to run this project you need to have installed the Expo CLI and Android Studio.
+To be able to run this project you need to have installed the Expo CLI, NodeJS and Android Studio.

 ## Setup